Seagate/cortx/doc/Cortx on VA.rst

 ==========================
-Cortx on Virtual Appliance
+CORTX on Virtual Appliance
 ==========================
 Virtual Appliance (VA) is a virtual machine image file that consists of pre-installed and pre-configured operating system environment, and a single application.

-This document provides information on the procedure that must be followed to install Cortx (all components included) on a VA.
+This document provides information on the procedure that must be followed to install CORTX (all components included) on a VA.

 **************
 Prerequisites
 **************
-The prerequisites required to install Cortx on a VA is listed below.
+The prerequisites required to install CORTX on a VA is listed below.

 - GitHub Access
 - Unzipping Software (preferably WinZip)